 Some top-paying computer science jobs require a master’s degree, but earning a bachelor’s in computer science from an accredited college is an essential first step toward an advanced degree.

-Computer systems analysts, or systems architects, work with company leadership to understand their IT needs and design or improve IT systems to meet them.
-They often focus on improving efficiency or functionality and work with systems within a particular industry, such as finance or healthcare.
+Computer systems analysts — Work with company leadership to understand their IT needs and design or improve IT systems to meet those needs, focusing on improving efficiency or functionality.

-Information security analysts focus on cybersecurity, ensuring that an organization’s networks and hardware are protected from viruses, data breaches, and other threats.
-They work across various industries, including federal and state government, banking and finance, and retail.
-This position incorporates skills related to analysis, communication, and creative problem-solving.
+Information security analysts — Focus on cybersecurity, ensuring that an organization’s networks and hardware are protected from viruses, data breaches, and other threats.

 How Do Employers View Online Computer Science Degrees?

 The COVID-19 pandemic and subsequent switch to online learning accelerated employers’ acceptance of online degrees.
-Most employers generally consider degrees earned online through an accredited college to have the same value as those earned in person.
+Most employers generally consider degrees earned online through an accredited college to have the same value as those earned in person, and more than 87% of employers have hired someone with an online degree as of 2023.

 Accreditation for online colleges matters because offering sub-par education in a remote setting can be easy.
 Therefore, employers will often only consider job applicants with a degree from an accredited school.
 You can find out if the online university you’re considering is accredited by searching the Council for Higher Education Accreditation’s database.